A brief overview of recent national property market indicators.

 Australian dwelling price growth over the past year show the following movements:

-Vacancy rates are estimated by SQM Vacancy Rates (PDF).
+Vacancy rates are estimated by SQM Vacancy Rates (link).

 The Charts below are mostly from the RBA.
 Commentary from Compass Capital.

-The global economy, after considerable volatility during and after the GFC, has settled.
-Australia’s trading partners are now growing around trend.
-The RBA’s Economic Outlook expects this growth rate to continiue.
+The global economy, after considerable volatility during and after the GFC, had settled and Australia’s trading partners had been growing around trend.
+COVID-19 saw a sharp reduction in activity.

-Very high commodity prices before the GFC has led to many new projects being initiated.
+Very high commodity prices before the GFC led to many new projects being initiated.
 The resulting increase in the supply led to a fall in commodity prices.
-This price fall has led to some supply reduction.
-The world economy has also improved, and commodity prices have recovered somewhat.
-The RBA expects Australia’s Ierms of Trade to remain about the same over the next few years.
+The price fall led to some supply reduction.
+At the same time, the world economy improved and commodity prices recovered somewhat.

 The Australian exchange rate has tended to move with commodity prices.